 “I just figured it out,” she said, cupping his face in her hands, holding him, loving him.
 “It’s taken me a while, but I have it.
 This courage thing … Do you remember in the water?
 I saved you and you saved me right back?
 As a team, imagine how much more we could save.
 Imagine how we could save each other.”

-What a marvelous, perfect little romance Ms Lennox has written.
+What a marvelous, perfect romance Ms Lennox has written.
 A gem, Miss Bates thought as she flipped shut the e-reader with a sigh.
-Her reader-in-residence, Miss Austen, would agree (she did love her sacrifice, love, and agency, our Miss Austen), in Marion Lennox’s Stepping Into the Prince’s World, there is “no charm equal to tenderness of heart,” Emma.
+Her reader-in-residence, Miss Austen, would agree, in Marion Lennox’s Stepping Into the Prince’s World, there is “no charm equal to tenderness of heart,” Emma.

 Marion Lennox’s Stepping Into the Prince’s World is published by Harlequin Books.
 It was released in September 2016 and may be found at your preferred vendors.
 Miss Bates received an e-ARC, via Netgalley.

 Do you have a favourite Lennox romance?
-Tell Miss B. all about it in the comments.
+Tell Miss B. about it.